GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_ARCHITECTURE.md

   `DCR`, and `DMAR` as needed.

 This list records the first-pass complete map, not legal bidirectional access.
-The target audit removes `LL_TIM_ReadEGR`, treats input-mode CCR reads as consuming/read-clear, and treats DMAR as a typed transfer portal rather than ordinary RW configuration.
+The current LL removes `LL_TIM_ReadEGR` and treats input-mode CCR reads as consuming/read-clear, and treats DMAR as a typed transfer portal rather than ordinary RW configuration.